Suspect in mass shooting at Orange, California, business complex knew the victims, police say - KION546

 News of the mass shooting drew immediate condemnation.

 “Horrifying and heartbreaking.
-Our hearts are with the families impacted by this terrible tragedy tonight,” California Gov. Gavin Newsom said in a tweet.
+Our hearts are with the families impacted by this terrible tragedy tonight,” Newsom said in a tweet.

 Rep. Katie Porter, a California Democrat who represents Orange County, said she and her staff are monitoring the situation.

-“I’m deeply saddened by reports of a mass shooting in Orange County, and I’m continuing to keep victims and their loved ones in my thoughts as we continue to learn more,” Porter said in a tweet.
+“I’m deeply saddened by reports of a mass shooting in Orange County, and I’m continuing to keep victims and their loved ones in my thoughts as we continue to learn more,” Porter tweeted.

 Comments